marc2332/bliss/doc/docs/using_beamviewer.md

 diode = -2.44140625e-07 (-2.44140625e-06/s)
 ```

-Default counter is *diode* but can be changed in configuration.
+Default counter name is *diode* but can be changed in configuration.
 Counter object is accessible though `myebv.diode`.
 So either `myebv` or `myebv.diode` can be added to measurement group (ebv hold only one sampling counter).